Why?

 It is impossible to pinpoint the exact cause of self-injury.
 It can manifest itself in the lives of students who otherwise seem well adjusted and to be living in secure environments.
-However, research indicates that there are three recurring themes reported by self-injurers who participated in the studies.
+However, research uncovers recurring themes reported by self-injurers who participated in the studies.

 Risk factors noted in research include: